vinodbaste/permission_handler/README.md

 ```
 # Note
 ```
-On perment deny of any permission requested, navigating to application settings to enable the denied permission promt is enabled by default.
+On permanent deny of any permission requested, navigating to application settings to enable the permanent denied permission promt is enabled by default.
 ```

 ## Customized permissions request